entrepreneurship • travel • community • ages 12-15

 The goal is to expose teens to bigger possibilities, meaningful conversations, and people who can expand the way they think about their future.

-"Where does the trip go?"
+Q: "Where does the trip go?"

-The destination is chosen and researched by the teens themselves, guided by their collective fundraising goal and the mentors' experience.
+A: The destination is chosen and researched by the teens themselves, guided by their collective fundraising goal and the mentors' experience.
 It can be domestic or international — the journey of choosing it together is part of the program.

 To ensure the trip remains accessible and achievable regardless of fundraising outcomes, we prepare multiple destination options: